Falufuii/Simple_Calculator_App/README.md

 Create a simple application with android studio

-Here is the example of how it look like :
+Here is the example of what it look like :

 ![ex_app1](https://user-images.githubusercontent.com/113985744/233755900-c0fddc01-85c6-4e2b-9442-869889b477a9.png)